DylanNAron/SpaceWavez68k/README.md

 # SpaceWavez68k
-Game built in Assembly language !
-To run download a 68k emulator like 'Easy68k' and run from the MainMovement.x68 file
+Game built in Assembly language x68 !
+In this game I handle bitmap drawing for drawing sprites and drawing chunks, a seven segment led for health counters, player movement, and randomized obstacle spawning along with collision detection.

 ## GamePlay Screen Shots!